Letters to His Children by Theodore Roosevelt

 This book is widely considered to be in the public domain.
 Enjoy reading and sharing without restrictions.

-1 year agoI was skeptical at first, but the author's voice is distinct and makes complex topics easy to digest.
-Worth every second.
+9 months agoIf you enjoy this genre, the author's voice is distinct and makes complex topics easy to digest.
+Don't hesitate to start reading.